gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 # About the Event

 We had an unbelievable 1189 registrations from 76 different countries around the world.
+583 of these joined Slack which we used to communicate during the event, surpassing our expectations.

 We had been in the processing of planning a small, 20 person workshop in ErasmusMC when the COVID-19 pandemic struck.
 The workshop kept getting pushed back further and further and when we finally got around to planning it, we knew it would be online.
 A few of our collaborators got in touch saying they were interested in co-hosting this event and their communities were desperate for proteomics and mass spectometry training.
 So we said: